peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 This above refactor should highlight an important point.
 MV* is nothing to get hung up on.
 It is just a pattern that some frameworks build themselves around.
 If you want you can easily implement your own as you see fit as we have done above.

-Le't not get hung up too much on patterns and let's start to build software that is simply declarative of what it is doing!
+Le't not get hung up too much on patterns and let's start to build software that is declarative of what it is doing!

 ![Separated responsibilities](images/2_image.png "Separated responsibilities")